sCrypt-Inc/learn-scrypt-courses/en/course-05/lesson-01/chapter-05/README.md

-#### 1. **Importing Dependencies:**
+## 1. **Importing Dependencies:**
-   - The file opens with strategic imports, including React, Material-UI components, and essential libraries like `scrypt-ts`.
+   - The file opens with strategic imports, including React, Material-UI components, and essential libraries like `scrypt- ts`.
 These dependencies lay the foundation for building a robust and visually appealing voting application.

-#### 2. **Defining Constants and Utilities:**
+## 2. **Defining Constants and Utilities:**
    - We establish a constant, `contract_id`, representing the unique identifier of a deployed voting contract.
 ```bash
 const contract_id = {